Prisantha25/Prisantha25/README.md

 # Hi, I'm Prisantha Chinappen 👋

 ## About Me
+2

-IT Service Desk Technician with 8+ years of experience in enterprise IT support, service management, and technical troubleshooting.
+3 IT Service Desk Technician with over 8 years of experience in enterprise IT support, service management, and technical troubleshooting.
+4

+5 I specialise in leveraging AI, automation, and data-driven insights to improve Service Desk operations, ticket quality, customer experience, and operational efficiency.
+6

-I am passionate about AI, automation, and improving Service Desk operations through innovative solutions built with Microsoft Copilot Studio, ServiceNow, Power Platform, and data-driven insights.
+7 Currently building solutions using Microsoft Copilot Studio, ServiceNow, Power Platform, and emerging AI technologies.

----

 ## Current Focus Areas